Woodrow Wilson

 Although at the apogee of his fame when the 1919 Peace Conference assembled in Versailles, Wilson failed to carry his total conception of an ideal peace, but he did secure the adoption of the Covenant of the League of Nations.
 His major failure, however, was suffered at home when the Senate declined to approve American acceptance of the League of Nations.
 This stunning defeat resulted from his losing control of Congress after he had made the congressional election of 1918 virtually a vote of confidence, from his failure to appoint to the American peace delegation those who could speak for the Republican Party or for the Senate, from his unwillingness to compromise when some minor compromises might well have carried the day, from his physical incapacity in the days just prior to the vote.

 The cause of this physical incapacity was the strain of the massive effort he made to obtain the support of the American people for the ratification of the Covenant of the League.
 After a speech in Pueblo, Colorado, on September 25, 1919, he collapsed and a week later suffered a cerebral haemorrhage from the effects of which he never fully recovered.
-An invalid, he completed the remaining seventeen months of his term of office and lived in retirement for the last three years of his life.
+He completed the remaining seventeen months of his term of office and lived in retirement for the last three years of his life.

 Selected Bibliography